kailash-manasarovar/statement/docs/timeline/2025/january.md

 - *There she is, there she is*, is he saying?
 - Another horror-porn fan most likely.
 - They're everywhere these days.
+- How long can the men keep it all secret... like they have been for decades.
+Not long now.

 ## Transforming Touch in Dublin